-Keys to ICE and EOIR (Executive Office for Immigration Review) office and courtroom areas shall similarly be restricted and controlled.
-If a key is authorized for emergency withdrawal, a copy of the Restricted Key form is to be provided to ICE.
+Keys to ICE and the Executive Office for Immigration Review (EOIR) office and courtroom areas shall similarly be restricted and controlled.
+In the event that a key is authorized for emergency withdrawal, a copy of the restricted key form is to be provided to ICE.